chengo011/temp_interpolation/README.md

-preservation of ground truth, absence of hidden target information, output dimensions, masked loss and its gradients, training-only normalization, reproducible gaps, mathematically correct interpolation, actual backpropagation, and application to new gaps.
+preservation of ground truth, absence of hidden target information, output dimensions, masked loss and its gradients, training-only normalization, reproducible gaps, mathematically correct interpolation, actual backpropagation and application to new gaps.

-After a complete run, the saved model checkpoints, test positions, Celsius reference values, and metrics can also be verified independently:
+After a complete run, the saved model checkpoints, test positions, Celsius reference values and metrics can also be verified independently:

 ```powershell
 .\.venv\Scripts\python.exe scripts\verify_artifacts.py